top of page

 Modern Slavery Reporting

-If you are responsible for procurement, legal risk, sustainability, governance or reporting, the hardest part is not finding information.
-It is separating current obligations from likely next steps.
+If you're responsible for procurement, legal risk, sustainability, governance or reporting, the hardest part isn't finding information — it's separating current obligations from likely next steps.

-Our view is simple: businesses do not need to wait for legislation to mature their response.
+Our view is simple: businesses don't need to wait for legislation to mature their response.
 They do need to understand the difference between mandatory reporting, proposed due diligence reform, and leading practice.

 The current Act requires large entities operating in Australia to publish annual modern slavery statements.
 Those statements must describe the entity's structure, operations and supply chains, the risks of modern slavery in those areas, the actions taken to assess and address those risks, and how the entity assesses the effectiveness of those actions.